theopn/i3-sway-tips/README.md

 ## External Monitors

+How i3 and Sway manage external monitos:

 i3/Sway creates new workspaces in the current monitor that is focused on.
 Let's suppose workspace 1 is in the left monitor and 2 is in the right monitor, and you are currently focused in the workspace 1.

-If you input `$mod + 3`, i3/Sway will create the workspace 3 in the left monitor.
+- If you input `$mod + 3`, i3/Sway will create the workspace 3 in the left monitor.
-If you input `$mod + 2` to focus the right monitor then input `$mod + 3`, the workspace 3 will be created in the right monitor.
+- If you input `$mod + 2` to focus the right monitor then input `$mod + 3`, the workspace 3 will be created in the right monitor.

 Following keybindings will be helpful in switching workspaces between multiple monitors.

 ```